 Super short hairs can stand up at attention rather than lie flat – and that, my friends, looks awful.
 Lightly brush your brow hairs up with a spoolie or an eyebrow brush, before using a pair of scissors to snip any hair that sticks out.

 Immediately after tweezing, gently pat some aloe vera gel or cortisone cream to minimize any sort of redness or inflammation.

 8. Reduce Pain With An Ice Cube

-If you’re in pain after plucking your brow hairs, run an ice cube over the eyebrow before and after the tweezing process.
+If you’re in pain after plucking your brow hairs, run an ice cube over the eyebrow for relief before and after the tweezing process.
 Numbing the skin with an ice cube helps eliminate any pain caused by tweezing.